dst-ws22/website/docs/course-syllabus.md

 AEs are due within three days after lecture
 :::

 The AEs are due within **three days** after the corresponding lecture.
-For example, AEs from a Monday lecture would be due Thursday by 11:59 pm and AEs from a Tuesday lecture would be due Friday by 11:59 pm ET.
+For example, AEs from a Monday lecture would be due Thursday by 11:59 pm.

 Because these AEs are for practice, they will be graded based on completion.
 Successful on-time completion of at least 80% of every AE will result in full credit in the final course grade.